 What you must pay when you get these Services that are covered for you services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: You pay \$0.
-Physician services Diagnostic tests (like lab tests) You pay \$0.
-X-ray, radium, and isotope therapy including technician See the Outpatient materials and services diagnostic tests and therapeutic services and supplies section below.
-You pay \$0 for items Surgical dressings covered by Medicare.
-You pay \$0 for items Splints, casts, and other devices used to reduce fractures and dislocations covered by Medicare.
-Prosthetics and orthotics devices (other than dental) that You pay 20% replace all or part of an internal body organ (including coinsurance. contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial You pay 20% legs, arms, and eyes including adjustments, repairs, and coinsurance. replacements required because of breakage, wear, loss, or a change in the patient's physical condition You pay \$10 per Physical therapy, speech therapy, and occupational therapy visit.
+Covered services include, but are not limited to: You pay \$0 for each Physician services PCP visit and \$5 for each specialist visit.
+You pay \$0.
+Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician See the Outpatient materials and services diagnostic tests and therapeutic services and supplies section below.
+Surgical dressings You pay \$0 for items covered by Medicare.
+You pay \$0 for items Splints, casts, and other devices used to reduce fractures covered by Medicare. and dislocations You pay 20% Prosthetics and orthotics devices (other than dental) that coinsurance. replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial You pay 20% legs, arms, and eyes including adjustments, repairs, and coinsurance. replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You pay \$25 per visit.
+Prior authorization may be required and is the responsibility of your provider.